IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

    ```
      cd PSS-Insight-v2-Deployment-national/national
    ```
 3. Countercheck the environment variables have been set correctly.
 They can be found here on the [.env](./.env) file.
-(Refer to the advanced installation steps on the next section for details about the environment variables)
+(Refer to the advanced installation steps in the next section for details about the environment variables.)

 4. Make the installation script executable
    ```